-The pastor must meet the qualifications set forth in I Timothy 3 and possess the call of a pastor.
-The pastor must agree with this Constitution, Statement of Faith, and the fundamental positions of this church.
+The pastors must meet the qualifications set forth in I Timothy 3 and possess the call of a pastor.
+The pastors must agree with this Constitution, Statement of Faith, and the fundamental positions of this church.

 SECTION 3 – DUTIES

-As the Bishop, the pastor shall be the overseer, as well as the servant, of the people, staff (including hiring and dismissal), ministries, ordinations, and administration of the church.
-He shall preside over its meetings and be the President of the corporation.
-As the Pastor, he shall shepherd the flock by leading, feeding, caring and warning them.
+He shall be the overseer, as well as the servant, of the people, staff (including hiring and dismissal), ministries, ordinations, and administration of the church.
+The Senior pastor shall preside over its meetings and be the President of the corporation.
+As the Pastor, He shall shepherd the flock by leading, feeding, caring and warning them.
 As the Preacher, he shall declare the whole counsel of God.
-As the Elder, his character and spiritual maturity instills respect and motivates the assembly to follow his leadership.
+As the senior pastor, his character and spiritual maturity instills respect and motivates the assembly to follow his leadership.

 SECTION 4 – TERMINATION